 The gift shop is big, and nicely done.
 It’s filled with souvenir shirts and all the usual items, plus lots of reptile-themed toys.
 There is also a section with some higher-end Black Hills souvenirs.

 Reptile Gardens will allow you to return as many times as you like for no additional charge during your Black Hills vacation.
 Ask for a free Vacation Pass when you pay admission.

 On our most recent trip, one three-hour visit was enough, but we did use the Vacation Pass on our first trip to the Black Hills.
 We visited once in the morning, and then had time to pop in again one afternoon on our way back to Rapid City.
 It was a nice option with young children.

 Reptile Gardens was a fun stop for my family and I recommend it for families who love zoos and educational fun.
 Happy travels!

 Good to Know

-Where: 8955 S. Highway 16 – six miles outside Rapid City on the way to Mount Rushmore.
+Where: 8955 S. Highway 16 – six miles south of Rapid City on the road to Mount Rushmore.